zubairabid/zubairabid.github.io/_posts/2021-08-31-soyuz_macropad_build.md

 to not be a concern in the short test I did.

-The concern was that after socketing the microcontroller, there is almost no clearance for the USB cable as the port is inset (This will depend on the sockets you get).
+The concern was that after socketing the microcontroller, there is almost no clearance for the USB cable as the port is inset (this will depend on the sockets you get).
 In my case, there is barely enough clearance on soldering switches in, but when mill-maxed (as the switch sits a bit higher, and thus the PCB a bit lower), there is none.